erikhelman/geoTests/readme.md

 ### Sphinx configuration

 The project uses Sphinx to generate test case summary documentation.
-The tests are summarized at the bottom of this document but to generate it based on , follow the steps below
+The tests are summarized at the bottom of this document but to auto generate it from docstrings, follow the steps below

 From the command line, type `sphinx-quickstart`